 Kingsnakes are not social animals, and there is no significant benefit to the animal that would justify keeping two or more in the same enclosure.
 In fact, given that kingsnakes are known to be ophiophagus (snake-eaters), it’s safest to house only one kingsnake per enclosure.

 As a general rule, lights should be on for 12 hours/day, but it’s best to adjust according to your local sunrise/sunset times if possible in order to match seasonal cycles.

 UVB lighting has also been proven to be beneficial to snakes’ health.
 So although kingsnakes can technically survive without UVB, we strongly recommend providing it in order to promote optimum welfare in captivity.

 UVB lighting can be tricky, because in order to get the right strength of UVB (UV Index, or UVI), distance and potential mesh obstruction must be considered.
-To provide appropriate UVB for a kingsnake, you will need a Zoo Med T5 HO Reptisun 5.0 or Arcadia T5 HO Forest 6% bulb, long enough to span half of the enclosure and placed on the warm side of the enclosure, preferably not obstructed by mesh.
+To provide appropriate UVB for a kingsnake, you will need a Zoo Med T5 HO Reptisun 5.0 or Arcadia T5 HO Forest 6% bulb, long enough to span half of the enclosure and placed on the warm side of the enclosure.

 The basking branch or platform should be placed according to the following, with distance being measured between the UVB lamp and the height of the snake when on the basking surface.